Row wavy Shape Decorative svg added to top

 While it would be amazing to have Canadian cash rain down on us as service-based founders, the reality is more like being aspirated at our desk filling out grant applications.
 There is a better way!

-How do you get funding for marketing?
+How do you get funding for marketing your small business?
 Go after grants and other subsidy programs!

 Wait, who said anything about dipping into your wallet?